andrewplummer/sugar-plugin-boilerplate/README.md

 ### Instance Methods

-Called through the global with the instance as the first argument,
+`defineInstance` will create instance methods that are called through the global with the instance as the first argument,

 ```javascript
 Sugar.String.sample('foo')